-- A. Full-Time Employees Effective August 1, 2010: All Employees who are regularly scheduled to work at least forty (40) hours per week for the full year (i.e., 2080 hours) will have their benefit plan changed to the following: - 1.
+- A. Full-Time Employees All Employees who are regularly scheduled to work at least forty (40) hours per week for the full year (i.e., 2080 hours) will have the following benefit plan: - 1.
 Employee's Choice of the "HPS HRA Plan" or "HPS HSA Plan" as defined and summarized in Appendix E-1 ("Health Benefit Summary"). - a.
 Employees electing the HSA Plan shall have 1/12th of the annual deductible deposited into their health savings account each month from August 1, 2010 through December 31, 2010.
 If an employee's actual expenses exceed the deposited amounts, said employee shall have their HSA account increased on the first day of the next month, to the amount needed to cover the costs incurred up to the annual deductible maximum.